-The school has an Identification pathway and data and knowledge of the child is used to identify when a child may need additional or different support and provision in order to achieve their potential.
+The school has an Identification pathway and data and knowledge of the child is used to identify when a child needs additional or different support and provision in order to achieve their potential.
 All staff work closely with parents and parents are informed and consulted when we begin to have concerns about a child's behaviour or levels of achievement.
-The Head Teacher and SENCo work closely with teachers and monitor pupil progress regularly.
-The SENCO regularly discusses the children's progress with teachers and closely monitors any children whose learning or behaviours may be beginning to raise concerns.
+The Head Teacher and SENCo work closely with teachers and monitor pupil progress half-termly.
+The SENCo regularly discusses with teachers and closely monitors any children whose learning or behaviours may be beginning to raise concerns.